Democrat declares US House win over California’s Rohrabacher

 In a statement Saturday, the 56-year-old Rouda said his lead has increased over Rohrabacher since the election and he’s confident he defeated the Republican.

-Rohrabacher’s campaign didn’t immediately respond to a request for comment.
+A Rohrabacher spokesman says thousands of ballots remain to be counted.
 The 71-year-old Rohrabacher is seeking a 16th term.

 Most Read Nation & World Stories